dscho/pagefind-xkcd-demo/content/comics/2007-1-31-e-to-the-pi-minus-pi.md

   Also, I hear the 4th root of (9^2 + 19^2/22) is pi.
 img: https://imgs.xkcd.com/comics/e_to_the_pi_minus_pi.png
 ---
-Person: Hey, check it out: e^pi-pi is 19.999099979.
+Cueball: Hey, check it out: e<sup>π</sup> − π is 19.999099979.
 That's weird.

-Hat Guy: Yeah.
+Black Hat: Yeah.
 That's how I got kicked out of the ACM in college.

-Person: . . . what?
+Cueball: ...what?

-Hat Guy: During a competition, I told the programmers on our team that e^pi-pi was a standard test of floating-point handlers--it would come out to 20 unless they had rounding errors.
+Black Hat: During a competition, I told the programmers on our team that e<sup>π</sup> − π was a standard test of floating-point handlers -- it would come out to 20 unless they had rounding errors.

-Person: That's awful.
+Cueball: That's awful.

-Hat Guy: Yeah, they dug through half their algorithms looking for the bug before they figured it out.
+Black Hat: Yeah, they dug through half their algorithms looking for the bug before they figured it out.

-{{alt text: Also, I hear the 4th root of (9^2 + 19^2

-22) is pi.